 Bursar bills should be referred to the Biology Business Office, 212 Goddard Labs, so that they may be reviewed and processed for payment, if appropriate.
 However, students are responsible for any portion of the bill that is not covered under the funding award, such as personal expenses.

 The University will levy late fees on any unpaid balances.
 Please resolve any billing issue early as to avoid late fees or other difficulties, such as course registration.
 All late fees that are levied on unpaid personal expenses are the student's responsibility and will not be waived.
-Any late fee that is levied on tuition, general fees or health insurance premiums can be considered for waiver and should be brought to the attention of the Graduate Coordinator or the Biology Business Office.
+Any late fee that is levied on tuition, general fees or health insurance premiums can be considered for waiver and should be brought to the attention of the department coordinator or the Biology Business Office.
 The University will place a hold on student accounts if the Bursar bill is not paid.

 William H. Telfer Graduate Travel Fellowship